 Iraq PM calls for 'calm' after drone attack on his residence

-A large number of security forces were deployed in and around the Zone following the attack, according to a security source.

-The attack came amid soaring political tensions over the results of October 10 elections.
+The attack came during a period of soaring tensions over the results of the October 10 elections.

 One protestor died of their injuries in hospital, according to a security source, while a Hashed source said two demonstrators were killed.